Expedited airport processing programs

-United customers may take advantage of several U.S. government programs that could help them to move through the airport more quickly.
+United customers may take advantage of several programs available through both the U.S. government and private companies that could help them to move through the airport more quickly.

-U.S. Customs and Border Protection (CBP) offers the Global Entry program in order to expedite the processing of pre-approved, low-risk international travelers entering the United States.
-Learn more
+U.S. Customs and Border Protection (CBP) offers the Global Entry® program in order to expedite the processing of pre-approved, low-risk international travelers entering the United States.

 APC is a CBP program that expedites the entry process for U.S. and Canadian passport holders, U.S. residents, eligible Visa Waiver Program nationals, and certain U.S. visa holders by allowing travelers to scan their passports, submit their Customs Declaration and verify their identities at a self-service kiosk.
 APC is a free service and does not require pre-registration or membership.
 Additional information about the program and locations can be found at the CBP website.